mre/mre.github.io.v2/blog/2017-the-essence-of-information.md

-extends: default.liquid
+permalink: "/2017/the-essence-of-information"
 title: The Essence of Information
+published_date: "2017-03-18 00:00:00 +0000"
+layout: default.liquid
+data:
   subtitle: ""
-date:       18 Mar 2017 00:00:00 +0000
+  social_img: ~
+  css: ~
+  comments: ~
+  translations: ~
   humandate: 18th of March 2017
-path:       2017/the-essence-of-information
-social_img: null
-comments: null
-translations: null
-css: null
 ---
 People look confused, when I tell them about my passion for Algorithms and Datastructures.
 Most of them understand what a Programmer is doing, but not what Computer Science is good for.
 And even if they do, they think it has no practical relevance.